 - How FDM supports the LGBTQ+ community

 How can an LGBTQ+ inclusive workplace benefit both business and employees?

 Research reveals that an inclusive workplace can improve employee satisfaction and lead to higher retention rates.
-According to Deloitte, 80% of talent look for inclusive companies when applying for a job and 72% would even leave their current job to find somewhere with a more inclusive environment.
+According to Deloitte, 80% of talent look for inclusive companies when applying for a job and 72% would even leave their current job to find somewhere that actively promotes diversity.
 In this way, taking action to create an inclusive workplace can help reduce employee turnover and retain valuable talent.
 Diverse teams are also more productive and have better problem-solving abilities, with a blend of different perspectives, skills and open-mindedness.

 An inclusive workplace also creates a better sense of community and fosters healthy work relationships, which can improve communication and help internal teams function more efficiently, therefore contributing to both employee wellbeing and increased business performance.
 To put a number on this, studies show that happy employees are 20% more productive than unhappy employees!

 What can businesses do to foster a more inclusive work environment for LGBTQ+ employees?